WFNO (AM): History

 The station has remained faithfully committed to serve the New Orleanian community's interests even while successfully transforming itself into a viable enterprise.
 It was acquired by a family consortium in the 1980s headed by entrepreneur Ernesto Schweikert.
-It has recently been awarded all sorts of accolades after its prompt recovery from Hurricane Katrina, reportedly using a small gasoline-powered generator to broadcast emergency messages for those who had no other means of communications in the first few days following the storm.
+KGLA has been awarded all sorts of accolades after its prompt recovery from Hurricane Katrina, reportedly using a small gasoline-powered generator to broadcast emergency messages for those who had no other means of communications in the first few days following the storm.

 KGLA swapped call signs and formats with sister station WFNO on August 1, 2019.